shivamgupta-gupta/Random_Quote_Generator/README.md

 # Random_Quote_Generator
-Made for fun.

-## Generates random quotes to read.
+## Generates random quotes to read for fun.